realpaver/realpaver/doc/docs/about.md

 ## History

-## References

-Please use the reference to ACM TOMS 2006 if you want to cite Realpaver.
+The development of RealPaver has been initiated in the late nineties by Laurent Granvilliers during his PhD thesis.
+Version 0.4, written in C, has been released and described in the following article:

 - L. Granvilliers and F. Benhamou.
 Algorithm 852: Realpaver: an Interval Solver using Constraint Satisfaction Techniques.
 ACM TOMS, 32(1):138-156, 2006.

-- L. Granvilliers and E. Monfroy.
-Implementing Constraint Propagation by Composition of Reductions.
-In Proceedings of ICLP 2003, LNCS 2916, pages 300-314.
-- L. Granvilliers.
-On the Combination of Interval Constraint Solvers.
-Reliable Computing, 7(6):467-483, 2001.
-- L. Granvilliers and F. Benhamou.
-Progress in the Solving of a Circuit Design Problem.
-J. Global Optim., 20(2):155-168, 2001.
+More recently in the early twenties, Laurent Granvilliers produced a C++ implementation of RealPaver with new algorithms.
+Raphaël Chenouard joined the project and brought his experience about modern software development techniques and tools.
+From their collaboration resulted Version 1.0.

+Other contributors are: Aida Amerkhanova, Jean Bigeon.

+## References

+Please use the (old) reference above if you want to cite the software.